d12frosted/elpa-mirror/gnu/consult-readme.txt

     be accessed by pressing `M-n'.
 When `consult-line' is bound to the `isearch-mode-map' and is invoked during a running Isearch, it will use the current Isearch string.
-  • `consult-line-multi': Search across multiple buffers.
+  • `consult-line-multi': Search dynamically across multiple buffers.
 By default search across project buffers.
 If invoked with a prefix argument search across all buffers.
-Behaves like `consult-line'.
+The candidates are computed on demand based on the input.
+The command behaves like `consult-grep', but operates on buffers instead of files.
   • `consult-multi-occur': Replacement for `multi-occur' which uses `completing-read-multiple'.
   • `consult-keep-lines': Replacement for `keep/flush-lines' which uses